marcelovani/cache_purger/README.txt

 Visit /admin/config/development/cachepurger
 or via menus: Configuration > Development > Cache Purger

-If you tick 'Display purge button' The purge button will appear on each block.
-When you click on it, it will purge the cache for that block.

-If you tick 'Purge blocks cache automatically' Cache Purger will lush blocks cache when changes are made on entities and nodequeues.
+If you tick 'Purge blocks cache automatically' Cache Purger will lush blocks cache when changes are made on entities and nodequeues, etc

+Visit the permissions page and set them accordingly

 Flushing blocks
 ===============